affka/riaBuilder/README.md

 ------------

 - Server: PHP 5.3 or latest
-- Client: browser ie >8 and last versions of opera, chrome, safari, firefox
+- Client: Tested on browsers ie >8 and last versions of opera, chrome, safari, firefox